-- Work from a community, individual and carer needs perspective - Involve the community, consumers and carers - Align with the intent and actions of Closing the Gap - Ensure the quality and safety of care is improved - Facilitate collaboration with governments and professional bodies, education providers, and the private, not-for-profit and community sectors - Recognise Australia's diversity, and promote equity of access and outcomes
+- Work from a community, individual and carer needs perspective - Involve the community, consumers and - Align with the intent and actions of Closing the Gap - Ensure the quality and safety of care is improved - Facilitate collaboration with governments and professional bodies, education providers, and the private, not-for-profit and community sectors - Recognise Australia's diversity, and promote equity of access and outcomes

-- Recognise and support members of the community (e.g. volunteers and carers) - Build health services research and evaluation into all redesign initiatives - Build and disseminate the evidence base for successful workforce reform - Ensure mechanisms for accountability and evaluation are undertaken - Recognise the importance of informed personal choice and self-management reform (Health Workforce Australia, 2011)
+- Recognise and support members of the community (e.g. volunteers and carers) - Build health services research and evaluation into all redesign initiatives - Build and disseminate the evidence base for successful workforce reform - Ensure mechanisms for accountability and evaluation are undertaken - Recognise the importance of informed personal choice and self-management reform national and international literature.
+All actions will be undertaken with a focus on evaluation, with appropriate mechanisms in place to monitor, evaluate and report on the progress of reform strategies (Health Workforce Australia, 2011).
+The domains and associated objectives are summarised in Table 2.